 If you are interested in other types of visas to visit Colombia, you can read How to Get a Colombian Student Visa and Tourist Visas for Colombia: All you Need to Know.
 Additionally, read our article about obtaining Colombian nationality in case it’s useful as well.

-Now, It is important that you know that if you are not fluent in Spanish, you will probably need to learn the language in order to work and live in this incredible country, but do not worry we have that covered for you too, just go to our best Spanish schools in Colombia article.
+Now, It is important that you know that if you are not fluent in Spanish, you will probably need to learn the language in order to work (read about finding part-time jobs in Bogotá here) live in this incredible country, but do not worry we have that covered for you too, just go to our best Spanish schools in Colombia article.

 Go to our homepage and start planning everything you are going to do when you arrive!
 You will probably want to read “Bogotá at a glance” and many other articles that will help make your stay in Bogotá perfect!